OpenNews/srccon-2025/homepage.md

 * **After March 26**: We'll review more participation forms for attendees only, on a rolling basis until the conference
 * **July 10-11**: SRCCON 2025 in Minneapolis!

 Curious about how it all works?
 Learn more about [being a participant at SRCCON](/attendees) and [our call for participation form](/participation/form).
 There won't be a separate ticket lottery or sale date, so if you want to come to SRCCON 2025, our call for participation is how to let us know!
-As space remains available, we will keep the call for participation open for tickets after session proposal deadline, but applying by that date is your best chance to attend.

 ### When & where